A new year is approaching! It’s time to think about insurance and copay coverage with XEMBIFY.

 In a clinical study, people taking XEMBIFY saw improvement in their symptoms of PI and the impact PI had on their lives.
 Within a year, people taking XEMBIFY experienced:

-• Less than 3 days of missed work/school1
+- Fewer than 3 days of missed work/school due to infections1

 How well is XEMBIFY tolerated?